-Not later than the second business day after the hearing, the Superintendent or a designee shall deliver to the juvenile court a copy of the expulsion order and the information required by Section 52.04 of the Family Code.
+Not later than the second business day after the hearing, the District shall send the juvenile court a copy of the expulsion order and the information required by Section 52.04 of the Family Code.

 If the length of the expulsion is inconsistent with the guidelines included in the Code of Conduct, the expulsion order shall give notice of the inconsistency.